ldmitch/ldmitch.dev/content/_index.md

 weight: 1
 ---

 This is my personal website.
-It will eventually link to my various self-hosted services along with blog posts on how I set them up, among other topics.
+I've linked to my various self-hosted services below in [projects](#projects), along with [blog posts](https://ldmitch.dev/posts) on how I set them up, among other topics.
 These posts are mostly for my own reference, so they might not always be fully up-to-date, but if you notice any issues you can [create an issue in the GitHub repository](https://github.com/ldmitch/ldmitch.dev/issues/new).